- American Physical Society Sites

 The 2019 Conferences for Undergraduate Women in Physics will be held January 18-20, 2019 at multiple sites throughout the United States and Canada.
-We are now accepting applications to host a 2019 conference.
+We are no longer accepting applications to host a 2019 conference.
 Canadian host applications should be submitted through the same process as U.S. applications.
 If you are interested in applying to host a conference, please read this information carefully.

 The primary goal of the Conferences for Undergraduate Women in Physics (CUWiP) is to increase recruitment and retention of undergraduate women in physics by